Act of parliament: Canada

 The debate on each stage is actually debate on a specific motion.
 For the first reading, there is no debate.
 For the second reading, the motion is "That this bill be now read a second time and be referred to [name of committee]" and for third reading "That this bill be now read a third time and pass."
 In the Committee stage, each clause is called and motions for amendments to these clauses, or that the clause stand part of the bill are made.
 In the Report stage, the debate is on the motions for specific amendments.

 Once a bill has passed both Houses in an identical form, it is presented to the Governor General, who gives it royal assent.
 Although the Governor General can refuse to assent a bill, this power has never been exercised.

 Bills being reviewed by Parliament are assigned numbers: 2 to 200 for government bills, 201 to 1000 for private member's bills, and 1001 up for private bills.
 They are preceded by C- if they originate in the House of Commons, or S- if they originate in the Senate.
 For example, Bill C-250 was a private member's bill introduced in the House.
 Bills C-1 and S-1 are pro forma bills, and are introduced at the beginning of each session in order to assert the right of each Chamber to manage its own affairs.
 They are introduced and read a first time, and then are dropped from the Order Paper.

-Croatia

-In the Croatian legal system, a Constitutional Act is legislation passed and amended under the same conditions under which the Constitution of Croatia is passed or amended.
-A Constitutional Act is hierarchically under the Constitution and must comply with it, but is above other laws and decisions which must be in accordance with the Constitutional Act.
-There are altogether three Constitutional Acts in Croatia.
-The first Constitutional Act was the Constitutional Act on the Rights of National Minorities in the Republic of Croatia, which on the recommendation of the Arbitration Commission of the Peace Conference on Yugoslavia was international community's precondition for the recognition of Croatian independence from Socialist Federal Republic of Yugoslavia.
-Its new version was an initial precondition for the beginning of the European Union accession process of Croatia.
-The other two are the Constitutional Act on Implementation of the Constitution of Croatia and Constitutional Act on the Constitutional Court of Croatia.